 There are many other examples of evidence-based tests and answers throughout the Bible.
 We simply have no ground to refuse or shrug off honest skepticism.
 There are doubts we’ve all struggled with.
 It would be dishonest of me to say I’m no longer wrestling with doubts or questions.

 Turning back to our examination of atheist biographies, it’s clear this avoidance of critical thinking is lacking here too.
 How can I say that when their entire movement is said to be founded on logic and reason?
 For the sole reason that we never see the struggle.
-Although I tend to avoid lack of belief definitions for atheism as I feel it’s entirely irrelevant, there’s a good amount of truth to their claim.
+There’s a good amount of truth to their claim of a lack of belief definition of atheism.
 Why wrestle with doubt if we can sweep it under the rug and treat it as taboo?
 If an atheist doubts his stance after reading an answer either a scholar or apologist has given, shame on him.
-He isn’t meant to be questioning his atheism, he’s meant to be questioning the Christians.
+He isn’t meant to be questioning his atheism, he’s meant to be questioning the religious.
 Atheism is not something that can be questioned or critically examined.
 At least, that’s what we’ve been told.
+There’s not the slightest difference between claiming the lack of belief and hiding from challenges under the guise of “faith.”

 The bottom line is everyone struggles with some kind of doubt.
 To deny that is to deny thought itself.
 Claiming the lack of belief is nothing but an easy way to keep doubt from the spotlight.
 We see the entire fruit basket of fundamentalism carried over to these biographies and deconversion narratives.
 All this is to highlight the importance of sound teaching within the church.
 There are good answers out there that easily satisfy our intellectual need, and even if there are some we haven’t found yet, that’s ok.
 I don’t have the answer to everything and I doubt I ever will.
 But I’m doing my best, and I should be ashamed if I’m doing anything less.
 To the question below, we should all strive to make the answer a confident “Yes!”